tomcl/HowToUseGitTJWC/README.md

 ### Forking Workflow.

-As above but fork the origin cloud repo to your own cloud Github repo.
+As above but fork the origin cloud repo first to your own cloud Github repo.
 Then clone this to the local (working) repo.
-That allows each collaborator to have their own private cloud repo for their branch and is commonly used for open source projects.
+That allows each collaborator to have their own private cloud repo (which they can write) for their branch and is commonly used for open source projects.
 See also Atlassian [description](https://www.atlassian.com/git/tutorials/comparing-workflows/forking-workflow).

 This workflow is typically used contributing to open source projects.
 It is more complex than contributing to a team project because contributors do not have write access to the central repo, nor are necessarily trusted.
 Therefore they cannot **Push** their commits.
 Instead one of the repo core contributer team (who do have write access) will **Pull** the commits - checking that they are OK.
-Developers therefore make **pull requests** in order (effectively) to push - which terminology is confusing when you first meet it.
+Developers therefore make **Pull requests** in order to push - which terminology is confusing when you first meet it.

 Why does this make things more complex?
 In order for your commits to be Pulled they must reside in a cloud-based repository - not your local working copy.
 Therefore one extra clone of the repository must be made by you as illustrated below.